-The NUNCIUS Librarypublishes the results of original research in the history of science and technology, as well as editions of sources accompanied by critical comments and interpretive articles.
-From 1989 to 2009, in the NUNCIUS Library series the following volumes were published:
+The NUNCIUS Library publishes the results of original research in the history of science and technology, as well as editions of sources accompanied by critical comments and interpretive articles.
+In the NUNCIUS Library series the following volumes were published:

 - Focaccia M., Uno scienziato galantuomo a via Panisperna.
 Pietro Blaserna e la nascita dell'istituto fisico di Roma, 2016, 200 p., 4 plates out of text (Biblioteca di Nuncius.
 Studi e testi; 77).